 Intel should NEVER have deleted the drivers

-1) Downloading drivers from sites other than the official vendor should be absolutely forbidden.
-This measure pushes users towards bad behavior.
-It’s up for everyone to cultivate good digital practices (advocate for password-managers, backups, etc) but big corporations share bigger responsibilities.
+1) Downloading drivers from sites other than the official vendor should be forbidden.
+It pushes users towards bad behavior.
+It’s up for everyone to cultivate good digital practices (advocate for password-managers, backups, etc) but big corporations have bigger responsibilities.

 2) The brand gets eroded.
 Every single user who realizes their hardware support was removed will have to go through non-recommended loops to get the drivers and will channel the frustration towards Intel as a brand.
 Just watch how some software houses are skeptical into launching resources towards Google’s Stadia (game platform) fearing out it will suffer the likes of Google Reader and iGoogle.

 3) Cost and graceful deprecation.
 I completely understand not developing drivers for newer operative systems.
 I just don’t get why Intel did not “freeze the site” and let the drivers be.
 The download page would fade into oblivion, sure.
 Do you really need to delete stuff nowadays?
 Wayback Machine disagrees and I for one don’t believe that having a deprecated download page (just put a ribbon stating it’s non-maintained), would have any significant financial impact on the likes of Intel.

 Who does it RIGHT?